Taylor's checkerspot butterfly

 Taylor's checkerspot butterfly and other rare butterflies survive on the native wildflowers of remaining oak-woodland prairie habitat in Washington State.

 Pollinator of the prairie

-Conservation Northwest, in collaboration with The Xerces Society and others, has advocated for the protection of the critical habitat needed to support the Taylor’s checkerspot butterfly and other rare butterflies, including the mardon skipper and the island marble.
-Together we have filed for protection of these species under the Endangered Species Act.
-Through these actions we hope that the Taylor’s checkerspot and its native prairie habitat will be maintained for generations to come.
+Conservation Northwest, in collaboration with The Xerces Society and others, is working for the Endangered Species Act protection for Taylor’s checkerspot and other rare butterflies, including the mardon skipper and the island marble, to recognize and protect critical native prairie habitat for generations to come.

 More on Taylors checkerspot from the Seattle Times